 Whilst it may seem straightforward, keeping your devices safely locked away and protected from view is a great way to stay safe on holiday.
-Keep your suitcase locked and consider fixing a small lock onto your handbag to avoid pickpockets.
+Keep your suitcase locked, and consider fixing a small lock onto your handbag to avoid pickpockets.
 Also, before you head abroad, turn your ‘Find my Phone’ setting on and test it works.
 Both Android and Apple have this feature, allowing you to lock your smartphone and track its whereabouts if it goes missing.
 If these measures aren’t really helping you feel safer abroad this summer, try taking some extra steps.

-If where you are traveling to is remote or has bad signal, carrying a GPS tracker will provide extra security.
+If where you are travelling is remote or has a bad signal, carrying a GPS tracker will provide extra security.
 It's easy to forget smartphones lose battery and are easily lost, leaving you stranded in an unknown area with no means of communication.
 Carrying a GPS tracker will let you have that extra backup and peace of mind if your smartphone fails.
 GPS trackers can be built into your phone case or come in a small compact size, meaning you can carry one in any way you desire.
-GPS trackers usually come with the ability to preprogram an alert to send to a chosen contact, if you are in danger.
+GPS trackers usually come with the ability to preprogram an alert to send to a chosen contact if you are in danger.

 Another security risk you can protect yourself from on holiday is digital hacking.
 Cybercriminals can easily create fake networks that appear to be official wifi for your area.
 Through this, hackers have access to your private data and passwords.
 It is always best to try and use your smartphone’s internet access rather than an untrusted network.
 Using poorly set up wifi, perhaps in an airport or a coffee shop, can make you vulnerable to hacking.
 You could consider using a VPN or a Virtual Private Network.
 A VPN service encrypts your internet connection, so all data coming from your device is not readable.
 Public wifi is safer, as your data cannot be intercepted.

 Smartphone Defense Software